themi/magrav/hat-pack/02-gans-production.md

 * CAUTION: The gas released during production of Pb GANS is lethal!

 * CAUTION: Handling pB GANS will drain plasma from you!
-Have on you a container of CO2 GANS to nullify the effect while handling Pb GANS
+Have on you a container of CO2 GANS to mitigate the effect while handling Pb GANS

 ## Summary